messat/messat/README.md

 - **Technologies**: React, Vite, Axios, Bootstrap, Netlify
 - **GitHub**: https://github.com/messat/nc-news

-## Why the Transition? 💡
+## Why the Transition?

 As a pharmacist, I developed strong analytical skills, attention to detail, and the ability to stay focused in high-pressure environments.
 These skills directly translate into software engineering, where precision, problem-solving, and maintaining high standards of code quality are critical.

-My journey into tech began when I discovered a passion for coding, and I decided to take a bold step by enrolling in **Northcoders Bootcamp**.
+My journey into tech began when I stumbled across a Macbook which required performance boosting.
+Diving deeper into the make the software faster, there was some coding skills required.
+Hence I discovered a passion for coding, and taking a bold step by completing the Northcoders bootcamp.
 After completing the course, I have gained hands-on experience in building full-stack applications and I'm excited to apply my knowledge to real-world projects in the software industry.

-## Looking for Opportunities 👀

-I am actively seeking **full-stack software engineering roles** where I can contribute to innovative projects and grow as a developer.
-If you're looking for someone who brings a fresh perspective, a drive for continuous learning, and a unique background combining healthcare and tech, let's connect!

-## Get in Touch 📫
+Recently, I was able accomplish a contract to fulfill events website that connects people with the advantage of adding events directly to Google calendar.

+#Blacklight Software

+I acquried a job at Blacklight software - consultancy specialised in harnessing Microsoft technologies to provide the optimised business and tech solutions for industries including pharmaceutical, airspace, housing associations and much more.
+I am training as a level 4 apprentice software engineer that is primarily learning C# as much of the source code is based on this programming language.
+I have gained knowledge on Power platform to understand dataverse; storing of data and automate flows creating systems which automate processes.
+Working with different clients is fascinating as the architectural design of the applications vary drastically making coding more dynamic than ever before.

+## Connect

 - **LinkedIn**: https://www.linkedin.com/in/muhammad-essat-a308222a5/
 - **GitHub**: https://github.com/messat